azlanadzmi/Self-Reflection/README.md

 The assigned project helped me bridge theoretical concepts with practical applications.
 It gave me a clearer understanding of how projects are developed and managed.

 ## Conclusion
 The knowledge and skills I gained are meaningful and essential for my study and future career in this field.
-This course has enhanced my **software engineering** skills and expanded my knowledge and understanding of various aspects of the **information technology industry**.
+This course has enhanced my **software engineering** skills and expanded my knowledge and understanding about **information technology industry**.
 The experience will continue to guide me as I pursue my goals in the field of computer science and technology.